brandnewguys/companysite_11ty/src/services/offbroadway.md

     link_url_1: hi
     bg_video: ""
     bg_image: /Hotel Lobi - Building beyond-23-min_6_11zon.jpg
-  - bg_video: ""
-    bg_image: ""
-    link_text_1: ""
-    link_text_2: ""
-    logo: false
-    blocktitle: ""
-    blockquote: ""
-    contentbody: The intersection of these *seemingly* segregated worlds, is where the magic happens.
-Under our creative direction we define the contours of this blend and craft the story and activations that happen within.
-From tourist to purist.
-    link_url_1: ""
-    link_url_2: ""
 ---

 We offer our “Off-Broadway” service as an experimental playground, aiming to